Joomla! 5.4.0 introduced the option of enabling Automatic Core Joomla Updates (aka 'Automated Updates').

-The new structure enables a Joomla!
-CMS website installed on a publicly accessible server to fetch and install core updates as and when they are released by The Joomla!
+The extension enables a Joomla!
+CMS website installed on a publicly accessible server to automatically fetch and install core updates as and when they are released by The Joomla!
 Project.

 The updates are not pushed but are rather pulled by your website's Joomla!
 CMS.